Holy Grail: Locations associated with the Holy Grail

 In the modern era, a number of places have become associated with the Holy Grail.
 One of the most prominent is Glastonbury in Somerset, England.
 Glastonbury was associated with King Arthur and his resting place of Avalon by the 12th century.
 In the 13th century, a legend arose that Joseph of Arimathea was the founder of Glastonbury Abbey.
 Early accounts of Joseph at Glastonbury focus on his role as the evangelist of Britain rather than as the custodian of the Holy Grail, but from the 15th century, the Grail became a more prominent part of the legends surrounding Glastonbury.
 Interest in Glastonbury resurged in the late 19th century, inspired by renewed interest in the Arthurian legend and contemporary spiritual movements centered on ancient sacred sites.
 In the late 19th century, John Goodchild hid a glass bowl near Glastonbury; a group of his friends, including Wellesley Tudor Pole, retrieved the cup in 1906 and promoted it as the original Holy Grail.
 Glastonbury and its Holy Grail legend have since become a point of focus for various New Age and Neopagan groups.

+Some, not least the Benedictine monks, have identified the castle from Parzival with their real sanctuary of Montserrat in Catalonia.
 In the early 20th century, esoteric writers identified Montségur, a stronghold of the heretical Cathar sect in the 13th century, as the Grail castle.
 Similarly, the 14th-century Rosslyn Chapel in Midlothian, Scotland, became attached to the Grail legend in the mid-20th century when a succession of conspiracy books identified it as a secret hiding place of the Grail.